wrongs done to trees, wrongs of every sort, are done in the darkness

 People like Lois James "came not to bury City Hall, but to appraise it,"

 former president of the Association of Women Electors.
 With her sheer

-force of personality, she is still considered "an institution" at
+force of personality, she was considered "an institution" at

 Scarborough and Metro Councils.